EricZinda/InductorHtn/gettingstarted.md

 - What an HTN is: [HTN Overview](https://blog.inductorsoftware.com/blog/htnoverview)
 - The Prolog engine used inside the Inductor HTN Engine: [Inductor Prolog Overview](https://blog.inductorsoftware.com/blog/prolog)
 - How to use the Inductor HTN Language: [Inductor HTN Overview](https://blog.inductorsoftware.com/blog/InductorHtnOverview)
-- Example of using an HTN for a strategy game [Inductor HTN Example](https://blog.inductorsoftware.com/blog/inductorhtnexample)
+- Example of using an HTN for a strategy game: [Inductor HTN Example](https://blog.inductorsoftware.com/blog/inductorhtnexample)
 - For a lot of background on how this HTN Engine was used in production in a strategy game, start at the first blog entry on [Exospecies Blog](https://blog.inductorsoftware.com/blog/schmingularity) and read through to the bitter end.

 ## Optimal Problems for HTNs

 Hierarchical Task Networks are a proven model for solving many AI Planning problems and they've been around for a long time.
 I've found that they are a good solution if you need an engine that can create a plan in a complex problem space where doing an exhaustive search (or an approximation of it) to solve the problem simply isn't an option AND where you have an expert that knows the right answer (or a good enough answer) because they're going to have to code up the rules.
 Your HTN will only do its job as well as the best person you have writing the rules.

 One example where I think HTN's *shouldn't* be used: Two-person zero-sum games with perfect information (Chess, Checkers, etc.), I suspect that some variant of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) is going to be your best bet.
-This does an exhaustive search, or close enough for many purposes.
+This does an exhaustive search or close enough for many purposes.

-HTN's were a great solution for [Exospecies](www.exospecies.com) because it is a complex game with resource management and the high cost of calculating a turn makes running lots of scenarios (like minimax) impossible.
+HTN's were a great solution for [Exospecies](www.exospecies.com) because it is a complex game with resource management and the high cost of calculating a turn makes running lots of scenarios (like minimax does) impossible.
 An approach that used rules written by an expert was the best I was going to do.
 That's what the Inductor HTN Engine was originally built for and where it was first used in production.
 It uses Prolog as a primary part of its language and the [Inductor Prolog Engine](https://github.com/EricZinda/InductorProlog) as part of its runtime engine.

 ## Performance
 Note that the performance of this project is *HUGELY* dependent on whether you have built for retail or debug.
 Debug builds have error checking which does *major* damage to performance.
 Make sure you run in retail if you are evaluating the performance!